-- Confirmation regarding the source of limestone could not be confirmed during the compilation of the EIR and as such potential impacts associated with the transport of limestone to the MPS was not be considered in this EIA. - Due to the fact that the source of limestone has not been confirmed, possible impacts associated with the long haul of limestone could not be considered.
+- Confirmation regarding the source of limestone could not be confirmed during the compilation of the EIR and as such potential impacts associated with the transport of limestone to the MPS was not be considered in this EIA.
+However, it must be noted that standards regulating road transport of material, including the transport of hazardous material exist to which the service providers transporting hazardous waste conform.
+Through these standards and regulations hazardous material is isolated to prevent any contamination of the environment during transport.
+Therefore, the impact of the hazardous material on the receiving environments is deemed low through implementation and adherence to the relevant standards and regulations.
+Impacts associated with the increased number of trucks on main and access roads were considered qualitatively by the transport specialist. - Due to the fact that the source of limestone has not been confirmed, possible impacts associated with the long haul of limestone could not be considered.
 The scope of this EIA thus considered possible impacts from the point the proposed rail infrastructure ties off from the mainline that runs between Thabazimbi and Lephalale. - The disposal of WWTP salts and sludge could only be considered in the short term with Eskom's interm measure to truck these wastes to an appropriately authorised landfill site, e.g. Holfontein Waste Disposal Facility.
-A worst case scenario is that Eskom must truck all gypsum generated once all generation units are operational, however no feasibility assessment has been undertaken to confirm the sustainability and financial feasibility of this.
+Eskom has in the meantime obtained a letter from EnviroServ Waste Management (Pty) Ltd confirming that Eskom will be able to dispose of the waste at Holfontein Waste Disposal Site.
+This letter is included in Appendix I-1.
+A worst-case scenario is that Eskom must truck all gypsum generated once all generation units are operational, however no feasibility assessment has been undertaken to confirm the sustainability and financial feasibility of this.
 Impacts associated with the trucking of WWTP wastes beyond 5 years are therefore not considered in this EIA.
+A separate process to assess the potential management, re-use or disposal of ash and FGD wastes will be commissioned towards the end of 2018 to identify the best possible disposal site and to allow consideration of additional proposals to deal with disposal of Type 1 and 3 on a regional scale.
+One such proposal is to consider a possible regional hazardous waste disposal facility, which may be commissioned by Eskom or by a Third Party, and which may be configured to allow hazardous and general waste generated by other industries to be disposed of at such a regional disposal facility.